Friulian revolt of 1511: Background

-The discontent in Friuli near the beginning of the 16th century
+Discontent in Friuli

 After less than a century of Venetian occupation of the Fatherland of Friuli the discontent caused by heavy privileges practiced by the clergy and nobility started spreading out among the population; to worsen the situation the noble families were in constant war between themselves, which caused an increase of taxes, devastation of territory, and a necessity to serve in the master's army.

 By the 16th-century, the Venetian Republic had never granted Friuli the same status as the other mainland domains (domini di terra), but considered the territory important as a buffer against the Ottoman armies.
 The second class status of the region was reflected in a paucity of investments in the mainly rural region for social and economical development.

 That led to an isolation of the region in cultural and linguistic terms from Venice, and the absence of any communal governance structures.
 This exacerbated the discontent of the peasant communities in this still mainly feudal rural area.
 To this situation, the local nobility, deprived of its former power by the government of Venice, tried to maintain its social status by exploiting their remaining rights and demanding services from the peasants.

-The first popular uprisings
+First popular uprisings

 The first tumults began as early as 1509 when a crowd of armed peasants took possession of the castle in Sterpo, chased out the inhabitants, and set it on fire.
 That was the last act of a clash that had been dragged on for some time now between the inhabitants of Virco, Flambro, and Sivigliano against the aristocratic Colloredo family, the owners of the castle, accused of usurping the community's pastures and woods for their own advantage.

 It was the event that raised the public opinion as for various years all the region was shaken by disputes and skirmishes stirred up by the peasants against the nobility, their families, soldiers, servants, or their representatives (clashes occurred with Spilimbergo, Maniago, Valvasone, Portogruaro, Colloredo, Tarcento).

 In 1510, a group of Friulan noblemen was returning from Venice where they had asked greater protection against the disorders.
 They were intercepted and chased away by a group of armed peasants at the height of Zompicchia (the ambush of Malazumpicchia).